 Member Information

-Birthday:August 20th, 1989
+Birthday: August 20th, 1989

 Personal Information

-About Me:I love my country, vietnam
+About Me: I love my country, vietnam

-Interests:draw, music, read books, web, make friends
+Interests: draw, music, read books, web, make friends

-Favorite Music:pop, gothic rock
+Favorite Music: pop, gothic rock

-Favorite TV Shows:HBO, discovery, max movies, star movies, Ariang
+Favorite TV Shows: HBO, discovery, max movies, star movies, Ariang

 quitkudo is a fan of...

-quitkudo is not a fan of any other members yet.
+quitkudo is not following anyone yet.

 Fans of quitkudo